 If your company wants to have a GLOBAL impact and reach you can get a '.global' domain with a considerable discount on your first year.

 Possibly some can be disappointed by the lack of services, offered by the Hover domains but sometimes less is more.
-Specialized service is better almost every time than so-called one-stop-shop where you get everything but with the lesser quality and lacking support.
+Specialized service is better almost every time than the so-called one-stop-shop where you get everything but with the lesser quality and lacking support.

 Hover pricing is as plain and simple as their services and website are.
 It's not the cheapest option in the domain registering business but, possibly, the most transparent one.